NCI-GDC/gdc-models/README.md

 Exporting is the process of updating the models with any properties which may be derived from external sources, normalizing keywords, as well as insuring all default mapping values are set.
 This process should be run after the gdcdictionary is updated and when any new property is added to the viz indices.

 The process can be run for any index (-i) and any of its doc-types (-d).
-Multiple can be spcified in the command line and if none are provided for either all of the respective type are run.
+Multiple can be specified on the command line and if none are provided for either all of the respective type are run.

 #### Examples
 Run all indices/doc-types: